clearpath-docs/ROS-Sphinx-Tutorials/doc/Creating publisher.rst

 Creating a Workspace and Publisher
 =========================================
 We will first be creating a workspace to work from, then we will write a simple publisher that will make our virtual Husky drive around randomly.
-This tutorial is intended for Ubuntu 16.04 and `ROS Kinetic <http://wiki.ros.org/melodic>`_.
+This tutorial is intended for Ubuntu 18.04 and `ROS Melodic <http://wiki.ros.org/melodic>`_.

 Creating a Workspace & Package
 -------------------------------